SchmollerLab/Cell_ACDC/cellacdc/docs/source/tooltips.rst

 * **Copy lost contour (** |copyContourButton| **"V"):** Hover onto lost object contour --> right-click to copy the contour as a new object.
 * **Magic labeller (** |labelRoiButton| **"L"):** Draw a rectangular ROI around object(s) you want to segment.
 Draw with LEFT button to label with last used model.
 Draw with RIGHT button to choose a different segmentation model.
 * **Segment (** |segmentToolAction| **"R"):** Segment with last used model and last used parameters.
 If you never selected a segmentation model before, you will be asked to choose one and initialize its parameters.
+* **Segmenting lost IDs (** |SegForLostIDsButton| **):** Segment only a small cutout of the image around missing IDs based on the segmentation of the previous frame.
+Will always use cellpose model.
+Parameters can be adjusted in the top ribbon under Segment --> Edit settings for Segmenting lost IDs.
+In the settings menu, additional parameters can be set like padding, max objects and overlap threshold in addition to the model settings.
 * **Manual background (** |manualBackgroundButton| **"G"):**
     * How to use:
         1. Select object to copy its shape.